NREL/BuildingsBench/docs/getting_started.md

+## Datasets

+### Buildings-900K

+This is a dataset of energy timeseries derived from simulations of 900K building energy models.
+The timeseries are hourly and span an entire year.
+Each building energy model was simulated for two distinct weather years, so in total there are 1.8M timeseries.
+The weather timeseries and building metadata are also provided.

+### BuildingsBench datasets

+In our work, we used Buildings-900K for large-scale pretraining and the BuildingsBench real building datasets for zero-shot forecasting and transfer learning.
+The BuildingsBench benchmark is a collection of 7 datasets containing smart meter electricity timeseries of real, individual residential and commercial buildings.
+We also provide temperature timeseries that can be used to condition load forecasts.

+### Accessing the data

 The pretraining dataset and evaluation data is available for download [here](https://data.openei.org/submissions/5859) as tar files, or can be accessed via AWS S3 [here](https://data.openei.org/s3_viewer?bucket=oedi-data-lake&prefix=buildings-bench).
 The benchmark datasets are < 1GB in size in total and the pretraining data is ~110GB in size.

 The pretraining data is divided into 4 compressed files